 - Cochlear Nucleus Profile™ Plus, the latest implant offering, provides access to MRI at 1.5 T and 3.0 T with magnet in place.
 The Profile and CI24RE implants are approved for MRI conditional with magnet surgically removed.
 MRI access is available for the majority of Nucleus implant recipients, but the specific conditions and access differ based on implant type.

-- • Under certain conditions, both Advanced Bionics’ HiResTM Ultra 3D and MED-EL’s SYNCHRONY cochlear implants accommodate 1.5T and 3.0T MRI scans without requiring surgical removal of the magnet, according to statements on the company’s respective websites.
-Learn more at https://advancedbionics.com/us/en/home/professionals/hires-ultra-3d-mri-safety.html and https://www.medel.com/us/cochlear-implants-mri-safety/.
+- Under certain conditions, both Advanced Bionics’s HiRes™ Ultra 3D Cochlear Implant and MED-EL’s SYNCHRONY cochlear implants accommodate 1.5T and 3.0T MRI scans without requiring surgical removal of the magnet, according to statements on the company’s respective websites.

-- For more on the importance of MRI safety in relation to cochlear implants, watch the Why MRI Safety is So Important video and https://advancedbionics.com/us/en/home/professionals/hires-ultra-3d-cochlear-implant.html
+- For more on the importance of MRI safety in relation to cochlear implants, watch the Why MRI Safety is So Important video from MED-EL.

 Still have questions about cochlear implants and MRI safety?
 Please don’t hesitate to contact our caring experts at Rocky Mountain Ear Center.
-We’re happy to answer your questions and are here to help.
+We’re happy to answer your questions and address any concerns you may have.